lrcortizo/Yotube-JPAHibernate/README.md

-# Youtube database with Maven and JPAHibernate
+# Youtube OLTP using Maven, JavaEE, JPAHibernate and MySQL
 # Web interface using ZK framework